Contact Us

 • The product damaged itself (known as inherent vice)

-While some of these are more likely to happen than others, it really puts the onus on the shipper — you — to take the lead on making sure your cargo is not left vulnerable.
-In this case, all-risk coverage might be exactly what you require.
-This type of coverage directly insures your cargo and can cover up to the entire value of your freight.
-Obviously, the higher the value of your freight, the more expensive it will be upfront.
+While some of these are more likely to happen than others, it requires the shipper to take the lead on making sure their cargo is not left vulnerable.
+In this case, all-risk coverage might be what you need.
+This type of coverage insures your cargo and can cover up to the entire value of your freight.
+Obviously, the higher the value of your freight, the more expensive it will be.

-In summation, freight insurance can be invaluable in protecting you against the risks posed by transloading.
-Sure, it will add an additional expense, but in the event of an unforeseen occurrence, it could save your investment.
+It will add an expense, but in the event of an unforeseen occurrence, it could save your investment.

 What Should I Look for in a Transloading Company?

-Picking the right transloading company might not seem like the most straightforward endeavor.
+Picking the right transloading can seem difficult.
 However, there are a few things you can look for in any provider of these services to make the most informed decision.

 You want a logistics company that has capable equipment to efficiently and properly get the task of transloading accomplished.
-With this equipment, transloading generally needs a specialized staging area in strategic locations.
-This includes train tracks or stations located not far from America’s interstates so that trucks can get off and on the road quickly to load up.
+This includes train tracks or stations located not far from America’s interstates, so trucks can get off and on the road quickly to load up.

-The 3PL in question that you’re looking for should be your partner in every sense of the word.
+The 3PL you’re looking for should be your partner in every sense of the word.
 You should go with a trusted company that has experience in transloading.
 A company that takes timeliness and customer service seriously and not just as buzzwords to throw out there.

 How to Find a 3PL Partner for Transloading

 In many cases, finding a preferred partner for transloading isn’t a difficult proposition.
-However, there are a few different ways you can choose to go about this ultimately important decision.
+However, there are a few different ways you can choose to go about this decision.

-Those in the business world who are well-connected can use an old-fashioned method to gather more information: ask a friend.
+Those in the business world who are well-connected can use an old-fashioned method to gather more information: ask a friend in the business.
 People you trust will usually be best positioned to give you meaningful feedback on the strengths and weaknesses of a 3PL that they’ve personally interacted with.
-This can be invaluable in assisting in the decision-making process and keeping it from turning into a guessing game.
+This can be invaluable in assisting in the decision-making process.

-You can also go the rudimentary route of contacting 3PL providers directly.
-This will not be similar to the other two routes already mentioned but it will give you a much better idea of the services they render, the costs associated and even timeframes.
+You can also contact 3PL providers directly.
+By asking the right questions you get a much better idea of the services they render, the costs associated and even timeframes.
 All of these factors play an important role in informing your decision.

 Cranes used in ocean port transloading